VooStack/voo_flutter/rules.md

 ## Core Development Principles

+### 0. KISS (Keep It Simple, Stupid) - The Prime Directive
+- **Simplicity above all else**: Every solution should be as simple as possible, but no simpler
+- **Avoid over-engineering**: Don't add complexity for hypothetical future needs
+- **Clear over clever**: Readable, maintainable code beats clever one-liners
+- **When in doubt, choose the simpler approach**: If two solutions work, pick the simpler one

 ### 1. Planning & Task Management
 - **Always plan before implementation**: Read relevant code, understand the context, create a detailed todo list
 - **Use tasks/todo.md for tracking**: Document all planned changes with checkboxes